saacmr/Horiseon-Challenge/README.md

 ### What Was Changed

-* Added the website title
+Added the website title
-* Fixed broken internal link
 Added alt attributes to images
-* Refactored HTML to use semantic elements
+Refactored HTML to use semantic elements
+Fixed broken internal link
-* Re-ordered CSS to follow HTML structure
+Re-ordered CSS to follow HTML structure
-* Consolidated redundant CSS selectors and properties
+Consolidated CSS selectors and properties
-* Removed unnecessary CSS sections# Horiseon-Challenge
+Removed some useless CSS sections

+### How to Use
+To use and explore visit the index.html website